 ELTE Series Elvar screens with off center counterweights which provide different stroke patterns on the deck.

-The ETE Series Elliptical vibrating screens are of horizontal type screens with triple shaft geared together resulting in elliptical motion.
+The ETE Series Horizontal vibrating screens are of horizontal type screens with triple shaft geared together resulting in horizontal motion.
 The main advantages of this type of screens are especially when the material is very sticky or flaky they give better results.
-Also depending on the application, the shape and angle of the ellipse can be adjusted.
+Also depending on the application, the shape and angle of the horizontal motion can be adjusted.

 A vibrating screen is composed of several essential components, including the screen body, vibrator mechanism, drive assembly, and spring suspension units.
 The screen body is supported by coil springs, allowing it to bounce freely and generate the necessary vibrating motion.